Code-Institute-Submissions/memory-blocks/README.md

      3. Level buttons

-        - The player has a choice of three levels, easy medium and hard.
+        - The player has a choice of three levels, easy, medium and hard.
 Each button is clearly labelled with a different colour for each level.
 A message below the buttons prompts the player to choose a level.
 By clicking on a button the size of the grid changes according to the table below.
 A play button is then displayed which starts the game when clicked.